How soon could there be a vaccine for COVID-19?

 However, even accelerated vaccine development has been estimated to take 12-18 months since the virus first emerged.

-With over 15 million infected worldwide and the death toll nearing 6.5 lakh, the need for a vaccine becomes increasingly urgent.
+With over 15 million (1.5 crore) infected worldwide and the death toll nearing 6.5 lakh, the need for a vaccine becomes increasingly urgent.
 Here's when it could be expected.

 Normally, a vaccine could take years, or even decades, to develop.
 Given how SARS-CoV-2 has managed to infect millions in a matter of months, researchers are working at lightning speed.